Chapter 36

 Day 363 Quenchenday

-It had been a few days shy of a month since I had started my medication of what Dr.Brooksheen called my Kaden Elixir.
-The results weren’t instant, other than feeling weird.
+It had been a few days shy of a month since I had started my medication of what Dr.Brooksheen called my Z.C.D Elixir The results weren’t instant, other than feeling weird.
 After the first dose took effect, I felt lighter, airy even.
 After a couple more days of doses, my emotions didn’t feel so overwhelming.
 I wasn’t nearly as fearful.
 Even crossing Mallrimor in the halls, which once made me fear for my life, only made me feel an odd mixture of satisfaction and wariness when I saw the hate in his eyes and the scar under his cuff.
 I knew I could handle him and his cronies.

 I was just wrapping up integrating the illusionary projection device system into my tactical gauntlet.
 I was putting the finishing welds on the system at the back of the hand of my gauntlet.
 With a clearer head, I had a much easier time using my magic for precision welds.
 The only visual sign of the device was a dial-ringed light projector that looked like just a fancy green light about an inch and a half in diameter.